ntata/multi-swift-POC/README.md

 Assumptions
 -----------
-(a) Each cluster would have dedicated disk drives for storing data (b) Only testing with 'tmpauth' at this time
+(a) Each cluster would have dedicated disk drives for storing data (b) Only testing with 'tempauth' at this time

 Why
 ---